andventuree/InterviewPrep/readme.md

 ```

 2. String concatenation
 It may be tempting to use `str += letter` when asked to create a new string.
 But as an JS expert, you should know the inner workings of concatentation is an O(n) operation.
 This can add unnecessary complexity to your algorithm.
-Rather, create an array to store your characters and the desired order then join them at the end.
+Rather, create an array (aka string buffer) to store your characters and the desired order then join them at the end.

 ```
 let newLetters = [];